 If you wonder, how much time you have to invest in such an exercise, you can be assured, that you will not need hours and hours.
 Set aside 20 to 30 minutes, which will be ample.
 Find the relaxation technique that appeals to you most, or meditate, and incorporate breathing exercises.

 There are many very good relaxation tapes/discs.
-Personally I like Dr. Lee Pulos’ discs (thanks to drpulos.com for this link).
+Personally, I like the psychologist, Dr. Lee Pulos’ discs.

 1. B. Sears: “The age-free zone”.Regan Books, Harper Collins, 2000.
 Also see Dr. Sears’ site.

 2. B. Sears: “Zone perfect meals in minutes”.
 Regan Books, Harper Also see Dr. Sears’ site.

 3. B.J.
 Wilcox, D.C.
 Willcox and M. Suzuki: “The Okinawa Program.”
 Clarkson Potter,2001, N.Y., U.S.A.